adap/flower/baselines/fedbn/README.md

 # this is because the datasets you downloaded were pre-processed by the authors
 # of the FedBN paper.
 They created 10 partitions.
 # You can increase the amount of partitions each client gets by increasing dataset.percent
-# PLease note that as you increase that value, the maximum number of clients
+# Please note that as you increase that value, the maximum number of clients
 # you can have in your experiment gets reduced (this is because partitions are fixed and
 # can't be -- unless you add support for it -- partitioned into smaller ones)
 python -m fedbn.main dataset.percent=0.2 # max allowed is 25 clients